s3-orchestrator

 func (*Replicator) Replicate

 Replicate finds under-replicated objects and creates additional copies to reach the target replication factor.
-Returns the number of copies created.
+Returns the number of copies created. observer, when non-nil, receives a start and end step per object replicated.

 func (*Replicator) ReplicateObject